Featured Case Studies

 Featured case studies are short summaries that focus on either unique or significant aspects of select projects.
-Additional case studies can be found here.
+Additional case studies can be found by clicking the button below.

 By deploying smart grid technologies and integrating them with upgraded back-end information management systems, Duke has improved operational efficiencies, optimized voltage, automated "self-healing" disruption response, and expanded smart grid technologies to other service territories using lessons learned.

 Idaho Power Company (IPC) developed a Renewables Integration Tool (RIT) that enables grid operators to use wind energy more cost-effectively to serve electricity customers in Idaho and Oregon.

 Honeywell’s Smart Grid Investment Grant (SGIG) project demonstrates utility-scale performance of a hardware/software platform for automated demand response (ADR).
 This project stands apart from the other SGIG projects in that it focused both on the development of an ADR hardware/software platform to facilitate demand response and on recruiting and educating ADR customers to participate in energy saving programs sponsored by utilities.

 Consolidated Edison’s (Con Edison) Smart Grid Investment Grant (SGIG) project focuses on the modernization of electric distribution systems, including subprojects on overhead and underground distribution switches, expansion of network transformer remote monitoring equipment, underground distribution loops, selected network sectionalizing, automated switching, advanced supervisory controls and data acquisition (SCADA) systems, sensing and measurement technologies, dynamic modeling, and automated controls for voltage and reactive power management.